Origins of the wars

 A pā was built near Ōhaeawai under Kawiti.
 On 1 July 1845 a 600-strong force of soldiers, seamen and militia commanded by Colonel Henry Despard attacked it.
 Kawiti’s men repelled the assault and Despard ordered a retreat, having lost 41 men.

 There has long been controversy about the end of the Ruapekapeka battle.
 11 January was a Sunday, and for many years it was believed that Ngāpuhi had been at prayer outside the pā when the less pious British took advantage and captured it.
 However, there were few provisions left inside, so it is likely that the occupants had intended to withdraw.
-The pā had served its purpose by forcing the British to spend nearly a month carrying supplies uphill so they could attack a position with no intrinsic strategic value.
+The pā had served its purpose by forcing the British to carry supplies uphill to attack a position with no intrinsic strategic value.

 After the battle of Ruapekapeka, the northern war ended wihen Kawiti and Heke agreed peace terms with Wāka Nene.
 The flagstaff was not put back up in Heke’s lifetime and Ngāpuhi suffered no confiscation of land.